healthcare sector

 3. “Processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices […].”

-However, according to the GDPR, Member States may maintain or introduce further conditions, including limitations, regarding the processing of genetic data, biometric data or data concerning health.
+However, according to the GDPR, Member States may maintain or introduce further conditions, including limitations in regard to processing personal data, like genetic data, biometric data or data concerning health.
 With the GDPR, data subjects gain more rights.
-For the Healthcare sector, the most important ones are the right to access that allows data subjects to access their health data that is processed.
-The right to data portability allows data subjects to transmit their health data to any other healthcare provider more easily.
-The right to be forgotten – the most difficult one to operationalize.
-It allows data subjects to request for termination on health data processing and it’s deletion.
+For the Healthcare sector, the most important ones are the right to access that allows data subjects to access their health data that is processed also known as subject access requests.

-The Healthcare sector has an obligation to report security breaches (within 72 hours) not only to the local data protection authority but also to individuals whose personal data might be compromised.
-Clear, practical and effective procedures in the case of the breach should be thought through.
-Breach notification procedure, including detection and response capabilities, must be put in place.
+To maintain data security, clear, practical and effective procedures in the case of the breach should be thought through.
+Breach notification procedure, including detection and response capabilities, must be put in place by healthcare providers to protect patient data against data breaches.
 Therefore, training and fire drills should be done every once in a while, to keep the staff and the system ready.

 EU Member states may lay down the rules on whether and to what extent administrative fines may be imposed on public authorities and bodies established in that Member State.